jekil/awesome-hacking/_pages/index.rst

 - `OWASP Railsgoat <http://railsgoat.cktricky.com/>`_ - A vulnerable version of Rails that follows the OWASP Top 10.
 - `OWASP Security Shepherd <https://www.owasp.org/index.php/OWASP_Security_Shepherd>`_ - A web and mobile application security training platform.
 - `OWASP WebGoat <https://www.owasp.org/index.php/Category:OWASP_WebGoat_Project>`_ - A deliberately insecure Web Application.
+- `OWASP WrongSecrets <https://github.com/commjoen/wrongsecrets>`_ - With this app, we have packed various ways of how to not store your secrets.
+These can help you to realize whether your secret management is ok.
+The challenge is to find all the different secrets by means of various tools and techniques.
 - `RopeyTasks <https://github.com/continuumsecurity/RopeyTasks>`_ - Deliberately vulnerable web application.
 - `Sadcloud <https://github.com/nccgroup/sadcloud>`_ - A tool for standing up (and tearing down!) purposefully insecure cloud infrastructure.
 - `Sqli-labs <https://github.com/Audi-1/sqli-labs>`_ - SQLI labs to test error based, Blind boolean based, Time based.